kaustav202/organica/README.md

 ### 🔗🔗  [Organic Retail Website](https://kaustav202.github.io/organica/)   🍁🍂
 <br/>
-A platform that attempts to bring forth the importance of adopting a more organic lifestyle and also provide means of making it possible by establishing direct channels between the consumers and producers of organic products.
+A website that attempts to bring forth the importance of adopting a more organic lifestyle and also provide means of making it possible by establishing direct channels between the consumers and producers of organic products.
+This project aims to evolve into a platform that can be very useful for the community at large, while being completely non-proprietary and maintained by passionate individuals.
 Cool Parallax effects and clean UI has been used to make the landing page of the site.
 The site is deployed on github pages.

 ### Tech Stack Used